Raxxius/PhotoWebsite/README.md

 The main component of the website, this is a page that displays the images of the artist.
 Images can be filtered by the tags at the top of the website.

+This page is responsive and will switch to a single image width on small screens.

 An About Page.

 This simple page details a small amount of information about the author